Recycling in Brazil

-Main Leader

-Businesses in Brazil are taking a lead role in organizing recycling collection in the country's major cities.
-In 1992, private companies from various areas (a.k.a. "heavy polluting companies") established the Brazilian Business Commitment for Recycling (CEMPRE), a nonprofit organization work for the promotion of recycling within the scope of comprehensive waste management as an initiative to build a better environmental image for their associates.
+Main businesses in Brazil are taking a lead role in organizing recycling collection in the country's major cities.
+In 1992, private companies from various areas established the Brazilian Business Commitment for Recycling (CEMPRE), a nonprofit organization work for the promotion of recycling within the scope of comprehensive waste management as an initiative to build a better environmental image for their associates.
 CEMPRE tries to increase the community's awareness of recycling and other solid waste issues through publications, technical research, seminars, and databases.

 Waste pickers

-The collection of recyclable material in Brazil is largely from waste pickers.
+The collection of recyclable materials in Brazil is largely from waste pickers.
 Waste picking activities are supported by government.
 In Brazil, waste picking is now recognized as an occupation, and organized waste pickers are seen as legitimate stakeholders who can voice their opinions at the local, state, and national levels.
+Recycling has difficulties advancing in Brazil.
+Only 41.4% of the population has access to selective collection.

+According to research conducted by Abrelpe in 2019, recyclable materials that go into landfill improperly resulted in a loss of R$14 billion reais annually.
+This loss could have been allocated to waste pickers who earn a living collecting recyclables.

 A national program, named Integrated Solid Waste and Carbon Finance Project, is developing strategies for incorporating waste pickers into local waste management systems.
 Organizing waste picking activities into recycling cooperatives has been one of CEMPRE's main activities as well.

 Materials

+Brazil is one of the countries with the lowest recycling rates in the world, behind Yemen and Syria and well below the world average, which is 9%.
 In Brazil, the main materials for reprocessing are aluminum, steel, glass, paper and plastics.
 They also recycle batteries, cooking oil, laminated material, refrigerators and so on.
-The results of aluminum recycling are the most significant.
+The results of plastic recycling are significantly low, but the aluminum recycling rate is one of the highest in the world.

 Paper

+The paper industry in Brazil is responsible for 1% of the GDP.
 In 2006, Brazil recycled 3.9 million tons, or 45 percent, of the paper materials produced that year.
 Taking into consideration only the paper used in packaging, the recycling rate is even higher at 70 percent.
-In Brazil, industries consume 2.8 million tonnes of recycled paper.
+In Brazil, industries consume 2.8 million tons of recycled paper.
 The paper recycling amount in Brazil varies greatly from area to area.
 In the south and southeast area, rates of recycling are high, at 64% and 44% respectively; whereas it is 16% in other areas.

-Aluminum Cans
+Aluminum cans

-In 2005, the country managed to recycle an incredible 96 percent of the aluminum cans sold that year – almost 9.4 million cans.
+In 2021, the country managed to recycle 98.7% of aluminum cans, which represents approximately 33 billion aluminum cans.
+Since 1990, this is the highest rate in the history of can recycling, and is also one of the highest in the world.

 Aluminum is collected and stored by a chain of about 2,000 scrap collectors.
 50% of the collectors are industries, and the others are supermarkets, schools, companies, and charitable entities.
+Despite the excellent result with aluminum cans, recycling of other products is still widely low.